MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/modify-case-resolution-dialog.md

 # Modify the case resolution dialog

-As an administrator, you can customize the case resolution dialog so that your organization can cater the case resolution process to suit your business needs.
-You can modify the case resolution dialog to add fields like **Resolution type** or remove fields like **Billable Time**, if they don't apply to your business scenarios.
-You can introduce client-side business validations or remove existing ones.
-You can also customize the case resolution entity.
+You can customize the case resolution dialog to suit your business needs.
+You can modify the dialog to add fields like **Resolution type** or remove fields like **Billable Time**, if they don't apply to your business scenarios.
+You can also add or remove business rules.
+The following sections discuss the permissions you'll need to modify the case resolution dialog, how to enable the option to customize dialogs in Customer Service Hub, and also how you can add custom fields and values to your dialogs using sample scenarios.

 > [!Note]
 > The option to customize the case resolution dialog is also available in Dynamics 365 Customer Engagement (on-premises) 9.1.